jadonahue/project-list/README.md

 This is a list of projects I have created.

+## <a href="https://joshify-website.netlify.app/">Joshify Website</a>

+This website/page was built with a component based design which gives the flexibility to change and add various features of the site elseware as needed.
+This site was built for fun and learning purposes.

+<a href="https://github.com/jadonahue/joshify-website">Code Here</a>

+---

 ## <a href="https://jadonahue.github.io/one-piece-fan-page/">One Piece Fan Homepage</a>

 For Harvard's CS50 course, we had to create a homepage that met certain requirements for an assignment.
 I ended up creating a One Piece Fan Homepage or website based on the anime show I enjoy called "One Piece".
 This responsive website uses HTML, CSS, Bootstrap 5, and also custom JavaScript code with DOM manipulation.
 Check it out!